Sakai-san/lineare-algebra/course/kapitel3.md

 ⟺−12R2→R2⎛⎝⎜⎜−100−31−511510125⎞⎠⎟⎟⟺5R2+R3→R3⎛⎝⎜⎜−100−310111010130⎞⎠⎟⎟

-Nachdem die erweiterte Matrix obere Dreiecks-form angemonnen hat, läss sich das linear System von unten her auflösen, wie folgendes :
+Nachdem die erweiterte Matrix obere Dreiecksform angemonnen hat, läss sich das linear System von unten her auflösen, wie folgendes :

 Once we get the matrix in echelon form we can solve back the system by going from the bottom up, as follows :